nhejazi/txshift/paper/paper.md

 # Summary

+The `txshift` `R` package aims to provide researchers in (bio)statistics, epidemiology, health policy, econometrics, and related disciplines with access to cutting-edge statistical methodology for evaluating the causal effects of _continuous-valued_ exposures. `txshift` estimates the causal effects of modified treatment policies (or "feasible interventions"), which take into account the natural value of an exposure in assigning an intervention level.
+What's more, the package provides independent corrections for estimating such effects under two-phase sampling (e.g., case-control) designs, allowing for the methodology to be readily applied in a diversity of real-world experimental and observational studies.

+# Background

 Causal inference has traditionally focused on the effects of static interventions, under which the magnitude of the treatment is set to a fixed, prespecified value for each unit.
 The evaluation of such interventions faces